PaloAltoNetworks/iron-skillet/docs/viz_guide_panos.rst

 SSL Decryption is highly recommended to gain visibility to traffic sessions yet is not part of the IronSkillet configuration template due to various requirements around certificates and application testing before full implementations.
-Therefore as a Day One broad usage template, SSL decrypt is bypassed with only reference rules and profiles.
+Included is a reference decryption rule for 'no decrypt' URL categories.

 Monitor
 -------